zama-ai/concrete-ml/docs/guides/using_gpu.md

 On high-end GPUs like V100, A100, or H100, the performance gains range from 1x to 10x compared to a desktop CPU.
 When compared to a high-end 64 or 96-core server CPU, the speed-up is typically around 1x to 3x.

-On consumer grade GPUs such as GTX40xx or GTX30xx, there may be little speedup or even a slowdown compared to executing on a desktop CPU.
+On consumer grade GPUs such as GTX40xx or GTX30xx, there may be little speedup or even a slowdown compared to execution on a desktop CPU.

 ## Prerequisites